Bipinjot/StudentManagement/README.md

 1. Run the application using the following command: java -jar target/StudentManagement-1.0.jar

-Alternatively, you can use an IDE like Ine=telliJ or VSCode to run the project directly without the jar.
+Alternatively, you can use an IDE like IntelliJ or VSCode to run the project directly without the jar.